Gamify-IT/docs/user-manuals/overworld/README.md

 Throughout the world, students can discover course contents in form of [minigames](../README.md) and NPC dialogues.
 ![overworld](../../images/overworld.webp)

-- On the screenshot you see the player in the middle.
+- The player is in the center of the screenshot
-- He can walk around and interact with various objects, such as the NPC on the left.
+- They can walk around and interact with various objects such as the NPC on the left.
-- There is also a HUD which displays a minimap and other useful information
+- There is a HUD which displays a minimap, and other useful information

 ![npc dialogue](../../images/npc-dialogue.webp)

-- The Lecturer can configure what the NPCs talk
+- the lecturer can configure what the NPCs say
-- they could give tips about a topic for example
+- they can use that to give tips about a topic for example

 ![minigame](../../images/minigame-spot.webp)